jilljenn/ktm/README.md

     python fm.py --d 5 data/dummy/X-swf.npz
 	# Will save weights in w.npy and V.npy

+The following code does not work if you don't have user_id as column in CSV file.

 NEW!
 For an online MIRT model:

     python omirt.py --d 0 data/assist09/needed.csv  # Will load LR: coef0.npy